openshift/enhancements/enhancements/machine-config/manage-boot-images.md

 #### Phase 2
 - Tracking boot image history
 - User facing documentation for manual restoration

-In future phases/releases, we can add in support for remaining platforms as we gain confidence in the functionality and demands of those platforms.
-An exhaustive list can be found in [MCO-793](https://issues.redhat.com/browse/MCO-793).

 #### Removing a deprecated feature